TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/design_doc/02000_top_level_design.md

 running natively on the same core.
 The Ethernet Firmware has access to all functionality provided by Enet LLD public APIs for control path configuration and Rx and Tx data transfers.
-The Ethernet Firmware also configures and makes use of the TCP/IP stack enabled by Enet LLD by the means of NDK/NIMU.
+The Ethernet Firmware also configures and makes use of the TCP/IP stack enabled by Enet LLD by the means of lwIP.

 The *Ethernet Firmware* uses abstraction layers OSAL and IPC APIs to handle OS level operations and inter-processor communication support respectively.